 - Blanchette Park & Aquatic Center

 - Saint Louis Holocaust Museum

 - Horseshoe Lake State Fish & Wildlife Area

 - Pere Marquette State Park

 Hazelwood offers easy access to the Museum of Westward Expansion, Eugene Field House and Toy Museum, Missouri Historical Society Museum, Chatillon - Demenil Mansion, Ulysses S. Grant National Historic Site, and Jefferson Barracks Historical Park.
 The Castlewood State Park, Frank Holten State Recreation Area, and Babler State Park are also worth taking a look around.
 One can even plan a trip to the Mississippi River State Fish and Wildlife Area, and Horseshoe Lake State Fish and Wildlife Area.

 Lambert - St Louis International Airport is nearby.

 Hazelwood Higher Education

-Sanford - Brown College is the local higher education institution.
-Others in the neighborhood include University of Missouri - St Louis, Saint Louis Community College - Florissant Valley, and Washington University.
+Local higher education institutions include the University of Missouri - St Louis, Saint Louis Community College - Florissant Valley, and Washington University.